Capital Conference Program-Friday, June 27, 2025

 -

+Session 229.
 CX Debate Topic Analysis: A Focus on the Negative Position – Part II.
 Room Zlotnik Ballroom 4For novice and veteran coaches.
 Continued discussion focusing on examination of negative positions on the Arctic topic.
 Dr. Rich Edwards, Baylor University.

 For novice and veteran coaches.
 There’s no doubt that Artificial Intelligence has changed the world as we know it, and it’s important we learn how to use this powerful tool effectively.
 Join a discussion of how to harness the power of AI to assist in finding literature, structuring programs, and adapting literature for performance.
-Barb Ixba, Westlake HS. - Leveling UP Your Extemp Game!
+Barb Ixba, Westlake HS. - Session 233.
+Leveling UP Your Extemp Game!
 Room 107

 For novice and veteran coaches.
 Extemp is one of the most beneficial activities translating directly into adult life - knowing what is going on in the world, being able to discern between reliable and overly biased sources, and the ability to converse about a variety of topics at a moment's notice are skills that translate directly into college, career, and the small talk of everyday life.
 Let’s explore the strategies that exceptional extemp speakers use in competition to be successful.
 U - Unified analysis, P - Preparation as a lifestyle rather than just a competition strategy.
 Melissa Witt, Pine Tree HS.